richardhenyash/artofnht/README.md

 * As a user I am searching for existing comic art to buy.
 * As a user I am searching for an artist to commission some work.
 * As a user I want to contact the artist.
+* As a user I want to find out more about a specific piece of art.

 #### Constraints #####
 * Developer skill set - the developer is currently unable to develop an online sales capability, but this may be considered for future development phases.